boostercloud/booster/docs/README.md

 Note:

-> Running the event generator with an EventName already existing, will override the content of the current one.
+> Running the event generator for an existing EventName, will override the content of the current one.
 Soon, we will display a warning before overwriting anything.
-Meantime, if you missed a field, just add it to the class because, in Booster, all the infrastructure and data structures are inferred from your code.
+Meanwhile, if you missed a field, just add it to the class because, in Booster, all the infrastructure and data structures are inferred from your code.

 #### Registering events and the event store